-I know many of you knows what that is, but this post is targeting people who do not or know a little bit, but they’re not sure if what they know is enough.
-If you’re experienced VMware admin you’ll won’t find probably anything you don’t already know.
-VMware Enhanced vMotion Compatibility (EVC) is a vSphere cluster feature which allows virtual machines (VMs) to use vMotion between hosts with different processors.
+I know many of you know what that is, but this post is targeting people who do not or know a little bit, but they're not sure if what they know is enough.
+If you're an experienced VMware admin you won't find probably anything you don't already know.
+VMware Enhanced vMotion Compatibility (EVC) is a vSphere cluster feature that allows virtual machines (VMs) to use vMotion between hosts with different processors.
 (CPUs).
-The way that EVC works is basically masking the advanced capabilities of the newer CPUs in order to have the same level fo instructions across the whole VMware cluster.
+The way that EVC works is basically masking the advanced capabilities of the newer CPUs in order to have the same level of instructions across the whole VMware cluster.

-As you know, the vMotion usually fails when a VM runs on a host with Haswell based CPU and the destination host is let’s say newer Broadwell-based CPU.
+As you know, the vMotion usually fails when a VM runs on a host with a Haswell-based CPU and the destination host is let's say newer Broadwell-based CPU.
 It is necessary to put in place VMware EVC first, and then vMotion can succeed.

 Quote from VMware:

 vCenter Server's CPU compatibility checks compare the CPU features available on the source host, the subset of features that the virtual machine can access, and the features available on the target host.
 Without the use of EVC, any mismatch between two hosts' user-level features will block migration, whether or not the virtual machine itself has access to those features.
 A mismatch between two hosts' kernel-level features, however, blocks migration only when the virtual machine has access to a feature that the target host does not provide.

 Interesting to know that by default, it is vCenter Server component that identifies mismatches on features accessible to applications as incompatible.